 Address: Plantage Kerklaan 38-40

 There is no better way to discover Amsterdam than from the water.
 Whether you're a first-time visitor or you've lived here all your life, the view from a boat on the canals never gets boring.
 Do it on a pedal boat where you decide which canal to explore while burning calories too.
 Hop on at iconic spots in the city such as the Rijksmuseum, Leidseplein or in front of the Anne Frank House.

 If you don't want to work so hard yourself, from June onwards you can hop on an Open Boat with a skipper who is also your guide.
 A skipper who shares anecdotes about the nicest and most special places in the city.
 Keep an eye on the website for the latest updates on opening times.

-Take the famous Rijksmuseum, where you can already take a virtual tour, but in June you can once again admire the famous works of the Dutch Grandmasters.
+Take the famous Rijksmuseum, wwhere you get to admire the famous works of the Dutch grandmasters.
 Grandmasters such as Rembrandt van Rijn, Frans Hals, Johannes Vermeer and others.
-The Rijksmuseum opens in the beginning of June 2021.
-Check the website of the Rijksmuseum for more info.

 Right in the middle of Amsterdam's ring of canals are the 'Nine Streets'.
 No longer known only to its residents, many a visitor to the city can be found here when shopping is on the agenda.
 A neighbourhood between the Singel and the Prinsengracht, nine charming streets filled with authentic clothes shops, studios, art galleries and restaurants.
 Score that one special pair of jeans in a vintage shop, make a well-deserved stop at the many excellent restaurants or let yourself be overwhelmed by the picturesquely beautiful surroundings.